AllanOricil/esp32-mfa-authenticator/README.md

 <img src="https://github.com/AllanOricil/esp32-mfa-totp-generator/assets/55927613/bb904daf-c194-4e9f-8948-a0503e94bca1" height="400">

-This is a personal project that creates MFA TOTP codes.
-I created it to help me to get TOTPs without using my phone.
+This is a personal project that I created to help me to get MFA TOTPs without using my phone.

 Other motives: